 Passing through various hands throughout classical antiquity (The Achaemenid, Macedonian and Seleucid Empires, to name a few), Lebanon eventually became a Christian stronghold from the first century CE.

-During the 7th century CE Lebanon fell under the control of Muslim Arabs shortly after the death of Muhammad.
-The country remained largely Muslim (with the exception of a period of Christian rule during the 11th-century crusades), passing into Ottoman rule in the 13th century.
+During the 7th Century CE Lebanon fell under the control of Muslim Arabs shortly after the death of Muhammad.
+The country remained largely Muslim (with the exception of a period of Christian rule during the 11th Century crusades), passing into Ottoman rule in the 13th Century.

-No Middle Eastern country was complete without European meddling in the 19th century, of course; the region was wracked by British-induced rebellion against the Ottomans, and endless conflicts and massacres marked a troubled period of Lebanese history.
+No Middle Eastern country was complete without European meddling in the 19th Century, of course; the region was wracked by British-induced rebellion against the Ottomans, and endless conflicts and massacres marked a troubled period of Lebanese history.

-Following the fall of the Ottoman Empire at the conclusion of World War I, the British and French divided the region up amongst themselves, with the French assuming stewardship of the newly-created state of Greater Lebanon.
+Following the fall of the Ottoman Empire at the conclusion of World War I, the British and French divided the region up among themselves, with the French assuming stewardship of the newly-created state of Greater Lebanon.
 Lebanon finally assumed independence and complete autonomy from foreign powers, after a period of almost two millennia, on November 22nd, 1943.

 In the following decades, Lebanon enjoyed a period of prosperity, becoming a tourist hotspot in the 1960s, and Beirut became renowned as the “Paris of the Middle East”.
 The country’s proximity made it a refuge of choice for Palestinians fleeing conflict with Israel.
 One of those Palestinians was Yasser Arafat who, along with his Palestinian Liberation Organisation, used southern Lebanon as a staging ground for attacks against Israel.
 This would result in retaliatory strikes against Lebanon from Israel and, eventually, the Lebanese Civil War.